 Meaning and History

 Rolls-Royce was named after its creators, Charles Rolls and Henry Royce.
 One of them was a vehicle developer, and the other was the owner of a car dealership.
 They agreed to cooperate and, in 1906, founded Rolls-Royce Limited.
 During wartime, production focused on aircraft engines.
-Business went well until 1971 when the company began to have financial problems: the RB211-22 aircraft engines did not profit, so the money ran out.
+Business went well until 1971, when the company began to have financial problems: the RB211-22 aircraft engines did not make a profit, so the money ran out.

 To escape the difficult situation, the government decided to privatize Rolls-Royce.
 As a result, the automobile division became independent, and in 1973, it entered the market under the name Rolls-Royce Motors.
 The rights to the emblem remained with the company that manufactured the aircraft engines.
 The automaker could only use traditional visual identity by agreement.
 In 2003, Rolls-Royce Motor Cars became its direct successor.
 She licensed the Rolls-Royce logo back in 1998.